Postpartum Doula Services with Marlee

 The role of a postpartum doula is to "mother the mother," helping families transition confidently into life after birth or the adoption of a newborn.
 Doulas are trained professionals with education in postpartum physiology, baby care, and breastfeeding, all through the lens of sensitivity and support.
 Like a nanny, a postpartum doula can assist with household tasks and newborn care, but her primary role is to support parents as they learn the skills they need to care for their new little one.

-Postpartum doulas can provide evidence-based information and resources to help families make decisions regarding care of their new baby.
+Postpartum doulas can provide resources and research to help families make decisions regarding care of their new baby.
 The postpartum period can be a very sensitive one for many new parents, and a postpartum doula can assist with the emotional transition from pregnancy to life with a newborn.

 What does "doula" mean?